emilybrooks/emilybrooks.github.io/tms.md

 	Ellie ice pack
 	Tsubasa tarukaja

-You need to have 6 3-star prestiege before leaving
+You need to have 6 3-star prestige before leaving

 Casting: